Ascrib Islands

 There are also a number of smaller skerries.
 There is a house on South Ascrib, the largest of the islands.

-The islands were bought by Peter Palumbo, Baron Palumbo in 1985 and put up for sale again in the late 1990s.
+The islands were purchased in 1985 and have remained in the same family's private ownership ever since.
+They continue to visit regularly.

 Together with Isay and Loch Dunvegan, they are designated as a Special Area of Conservation owing to the breeding colonies of the common seal.